-Inclu udes Does not Include □ tax on income from entrepreneurial activity (corporate income tax) □ tax on income from salary □ social security contributions due by □ employees and employers □ health insurance contributions □ due by employees and employers □ local taxes □ tax on real estate □ tax on roads □ withholding taxes (ex. tax on dividends) □ Value Added Tax (VAT) □ Excises park ortant: Once the title of resident of IT has been granted, the company is not er obliged to pay the aforementioned is.
-These taxes and duties shall be paid by residents of IT parks in the generally established manner. by ap r types of income (e.g. financial, except plying the single tax and are not taxed oming an IT Park Resident ional income, etc.) are considered to be taxed separately.
-Becor ming a resident of a Moldovan IT Park vany fulfills all eligible criteria.
-Submission of an application to the Submission of documents related to o its registration Oth er Benefits IT Visa for 2 years with the possibilit it of IT managers from abroad, by performing

-$f \square$ facilitating communication between companies and state institutions;

-☐ friendly and open community.
+Includes Does not Include tax on income from entrepreneurial activity (corporate income tax) tax on income from salary social security contributions due by employees and employers health insurance contributions due by employees and employers local taxes tax on real estate tax on roads withholding taxes (ex. tax on dividends) Lax on income from salary Social security contributions due by local tax on real estate tax on roads Important: Once the title of resident of IT park has been granted, the company is no longer obliged to pay the aforementioned taxes.
+These taxes and duties shall be paid by residents of IT parks in the generally established manner.
+Other types of income (e.g. financial, exceptional income, etc.) are considered to be taxed by applying the single tax and are not taxed separately.
+Step 4: Becoming an IT Park Resident Becoming a resident of a Moldovan IT Park is usually done within a week as long as the company fulfills all eligible criteria.
+Submission of an application to the Administrator of IT park; Submission of documents related to its registration Signing a contract with Administration of the IT park.
+Step 5: Other Benefits Possibility of simplified employment of IT specialists from abroad, by performing IT Visa for 2 years with the possibility of extension after expiration; Possibility of simplified employment of IT managers from abroad, by performing IT Visa for 4 years with the possibility of extension after the expiration; facilitating communication between companies and state institutions; friendly and open community.